sarus-suite/performance-extensions/README.md

-# Performance extensions — HPC features for Podman
+# Performance extensions.
+HPC features for Podman

 Extensions that turn Podman into an HPC-ready runtime with Sarus-suite.
 Annotation-driven.
 Fully static binaries.
 Works on any Linux node.